sjgray/RTC-Links/readme.txt

 * Link-II for C64
 * Mult-Link for C64

-I personally own a both a Link and Link-II which I would like to clone.
+I personally own both a Link and Link-II, which I would like to clone.
 I have started with the Link-II as it has the most features of the two.
 Also, the Link-II uses a single PCB with components on both sides.